 No. In fact, it’s just the opposite: our full-time faculty teach across our MBA program formats and opportunities to teach in the Weekend MBA program are coveted.
 Faculty members enjoy the caliber and expertise of executive MBA students and love engaging with the real-world, current workplace challenges executive MBA students bring to the classroom.

 Not necessarily.
-The Evening MBA program is best suited for students who learn best with short but regular contact with faculty and classmates.
+The Evening MBA program is best suited for students with at least two years of work experience who learn best with short but regular contact with faculty and classmates.
 The Evening MBA program’s weekly class meetings extend into late evening hours, which works better for some students than others, depending on work and family obligations.
-Whereas all students in the Evening MBA program live close enough to drive in for weekly classes, about 30% of students in the Weekend MBA program live in proximity to Chapel Hill.
-The Weekend MBA Program is best suited to students who thrive in an immersive setting.
+Whereas all students in the Evening MBA program live close enough to drive in for weekly classes, about 30% of students in the Weekend Executive MBA program live in proximity to Chapel Hill.
+The Weekend Executive MBA Program is best suited to students with at least five years of work experience who thrive in an immersive setting.
 Being in residence on campus for one weekend every three weeks means you can really concentrate on the work.
 But it also means you need to be self-directed enough to keep up with coursework between your sessions.
 So, our advice is to consider your learning style and life and work obligations.
 And contact us to learn about how students balance their lives with both programs.

 Weekend Executive MBA Student Life